Vhp2018/Reviews/README.md

 #### Overview

-- Hades is a beautiful isometric roguelike set in one of my favorite time periods and mythologies, Ancient Greek
+- Hades is a beautiful isometric roguelite set in one of my favorite time periods and mythologies, Ancient Greek
 - The main character Zagreus is the son of Hades however since he was born he has never left the underworld
 - For a mysterious reason Hades and all of the underworld are against Zagreus's escape, however the gods of olympus feel sympathy for their kin and bless Zagreus with skills and boons to continue his ascent and finally reach the world above
 - As I actually quite enjoyed the story I will stay away from spoilers as much as I can